U.S. allows teens to drive big rigs in new pilot program - NewsBreak

 After probation, they can drive on their own, but companies have to monitor their performance until they are 21.
 No more than 3,000 apprentices can take part in the training at any given time.

-The FMCSA must reach out to carriers with excellent safety records to take part in the program, according to the Transportation Department.Thousands of sea creatures wash up on Madeira Beach
+The FMCSA must reach out to carriers with excellent safety records to take part in the program, according to the Transportation Department.Gorsuch refuses to wear mask, Sotomayor works remote

 The program will run for up to three years, and the motor carrier agency has to turn in a report to Congress analyzing the safety record of the teen drivers and making a recommendation on whether the younger drivers are as safe as those 21 or older.
 Congress could expand the program with new laws.